jeremenichelli/jeremenichelli.github.io/_posts/2015-08-15-using-web-fonts.md

 Yes, **boooooh**.

-The good thing is that new specs to control the <a href="https://github.com/KenjiBaheux/css-font-rendering" target="_blank">font rendering behavior</a> are being discussed.
+Good thing is new specs to control the <a href="https://github.com/KenjiBaheux/css-font-rendering" target="_blank">font rendering behavior</a> are being discussed.

 ## Recommended articles